thomasdarimont/keycloak-project-example/readme.md

 # Example environment

-The example environment contains a Keycloak realm named `custom`, which contains a simple demo application as well as a test user.
+## Realms

+The example environment contains several realms to illustrate the interaction of different realms.

+### Acme-Apps Realm

+The `acme-apps` realm contains a simple demo application and provides integration with the `acme-internal` and `acme-saml` realm via Identity Brokering.
+The idea behind this setup is to provide a global `acme-apps` realm for applications that are shared between internal and external users.

+The `acme-internal` realm provides applications that are only intended for internal users and employees.
+The `acme-internal` realm serves as an OpenID Connect based Identity Provider for the `acme-apps` realm.
+The `acme-saml` realm provides applications is similar to the `acme-internal` and serves as a SAML based Identity Provider for the `acme-apps` realm.

+### Acme-Internal Realm

+The `acme-internal` realm contains a test user and is connected to a federated user store (LDAP directory) provided via openldap.

+Users:
+- Username `tester` and password `test` (from database)
+- Username `FleugelR` and password `Password1` (from LDAP federation)

+### Acme-SAML Realm

-The test user has the username `tester` and password `test`.
+The `acme-saml` realm contains a test user and stores the users in the Keycloak database.

+Users:
+- Username `acmesaml` and password `test` (from database)

 ### Example App